lkk688/edgeAI/docs/curriculum/08_prompt_engineering_langchain_jetson.md

 # 🧠 Advanced Prompt Engineering with LangChain on Jetson

+> **Note:** All code examples in this tutorial have been consolidated into a unified Python script called `jetson_prompt_toolkit.py`.
+See the [Unified Python Script](#-unified-python-script) section at the end of this document for installation and usage instructions.

 ## 🎯 What is Prompt Engineering?

 Prompt engineering is the art and science of crafting effective inputs to guide large language models (LLMs) toward desired outputs.
 It's the bridge between human intent and AI understanding.